pkalivas/radiate/README.md

     }
 }
 ```

+The initial generation in the population can be created in four different ways depending on the user's use case.
+The examples show different ways of using them.
+1. **populate_gen** - Give the population an already constructed Generation struct.
+2. **populate_base** - Create a generation of Genomes from the Genome's base function.
+3. **populate_vec** - Take a vec and populate the generation from the Genomes in the vec.
+4. **populate_clone** - Given a single Genome, clone it size times and create a generation from the clones.

 _examples of Evtree and NEAT can be found in ./examples using the xor problem to optimize the structures_